Lake Charles Domestic Violence Defense Attorney

 This enhancement occurs when a domestic violence offense is committed in the presence of a child who is 13 years old or younger.
 In this instance, the offense is no longer a misdemeanor but a felony.

 Penalties are enhanced for defendants who knowingly commit violent acts against pregnant women or commit abuse that results in bodily harm.

 Prior Domestic Violence Convictions

 When a defendant is charged with domestic violence, the court will evaluate all prior domestic violence offenses (yes, including those received in other states).
 However, Louisiana upholds a ten-year cleansing period, which means that offenses committed prior to the last ten-year period cannot be used to enhance the penalties for a recent offense.

 Are you facing enhanced penalties for DV charges?
-Our dedicated domestic violence defense lawyers are here to defend you.
-Call Sudduth & Associates, LLC at (337) 282-9003 today to learn how we can help.
+Our dedicated Lake Charles domestic violence defense lawyers are here to defend you.
+Call Sudduth & Associates, LLC today at (337) 282-9003 or contact us online to learn how we can help you.

 Common Domestic Violence Crimes & Penalties